 He ate, read the paper, read the Bible, prayed and snoozed.
 He was in an in-between place too.
 But his place was in good order—just enough of this and just enough of that, not too much and not too little, like the Manna, the bread of heaven, God provided for the Israelites each day.

 Dad spent a lot of time considering his new Home, studying maps, reading about the people and inhabitants.
 One who had lived there came regularly to visit with him and told him all about it.
 The hope of moving there thrilled Dad.
 He lived with this thrill.
 He knew that he too would be going to the Father.
 “The Father!”
 My mom recognized the Father before she died, the brilliant light and beauty surrounding Him, but too bright to reveal His face.

 So what allows us to move on?
 What allows us to let go?
-And I have to ask myself something else in all this.
-What are “hard-earned” leadership skills I have developed over these years, if not that of knowing the heart of God and living it out to the best of my ability?
-What if my failure to close the savings account, was a message from my Savior..?
+And I have to ask myself something else in all this. what are the “hard-earned” leadership skills I have developed over these years, if not that of knowing the heart of God and living it out to the best of my ability?
+What if my failure to close the savings account was a message from my Savior?
 A heart that burns for others in need of an Advocate is the skill I have been teaching you.

 Quietly, sitting alone with Jesus, I let go.

 I know He is my Advocate.
 I know the Spirit is my Counselor, I know the Father loves me and just for today, I will offer my thanks, closing the door behind me, leaving the unnecessary clutter, and moving on to that new place where what I do IS enough, who I am IS enough—not because of me but because of the One who died to set me free.

 Photo by Milada Vigerova, Unsplash